pubky/pubky-knowledge-base/Glossary.md

 ## I

 **Indexer**
 See **Aggregator**.
-Services that crawl and index data from homeservers to provide search and discovery features.
+A service that crawls and indexes data from homeservers to provide search and discovery features.

 ## J